About Us

 Why Cibolo Health

-Cibolo Health helps independent rural hospitals create networks with their peers to overcome the obstacles rural healthcare providers face.
+Cibolo provides opportunities for independent and rural hospitals to create networks with their peers to overcome the obstacles rural healthcare providers face.
 These networks are similar to farmers’ cooperatives, giving member hospitals the scale needed to gain a seat at the table with health plans and large health systems.

-Cibolo is a pioneer in enabling independent, rural hospitals to create rural clinically integrated networks.
-CINs provide the clinical foundation for improving quality, care coordination and access.
+Cibolo Health is a pioneer in enabling independent hospitals to create rural clinically integrated networks.
+CINs provide the clinical foundation for improving quality, care coordination, and access, as well as the ability to thrive through storms.

 The founders of Cibolo Health have been in your shoes.
 They have run rural hospitals.
 They have cared for rural communities as either a nurse or a physician, both at the bedside and as clinical leaders.
 They have faced the same pressure points and developed solutions that took care of patients in that moment of need, and for the long term, too.